racersmith/CarND-Path-Planning/README.md

 ```
 All path generation can then be done in Fernet coordinates.

+The spline generation is done in the `map.cpp` initializer, lines 27-78 and the conversion from Fernet to Cartesien is
+done in `getXY()` on lines 205-213.

-### Predict
+## Predict
-The first step in the update cycle is to analyze the traffic and predict the future positions.
+The first step in the update cycle is to analyze the traffic and predict the future positions, planner.
 Each car in the
 sensor_fusion vector sent from the simulator is constructed into a vehicle class instance which allows for simple
-prediction of behavior within the `Planner::Traffic` method.
-The `Traffic` method constructs a simple view of the
+prediction of behavior within the `Planner::Traffic` method, lines 121-169.
+The `Traffic` method constructs a
-traffic pattern determining the speed of each lane based on the slowest car ahead as well as determining if the adjacent
+simple view of the traffic pattern determining the speed of each lane based on the slowest car ahead as well as
-lanes are open to a lane change.
+determining if the adjacent lanes are open to a lane change.

-### Plan
+## Plan
 The second step in the update cycle is to use the traffic pattern and our car's state to determine the best action from:
 * Left lane change
 * Stay in lane
 * Right lane change

-To determine the best choice cost functions are used that determines the cost of each action.
+Each action is evaluated using a set of cost functions, `Planner::Update` lines 51-110.
 The action with the lowest
-cost is then executed.
+cost is executed.
 The cost functions look at the following:
+* Prefer to not drive on the shoulder or into oncoming traffic.
 * Prefer to not be in the fast lane
 * Prefer the lane with the most open space ahead
 * Prefer the lane with the highest lane speed